Clean eating is about mindfully selecting foods that are whole or minimally refined or processed, leaving them closer to their natural form.

 - When you eat low-calorie foods high in fiber or water, as is common in a eating clean approach, you'll become full more quickly and stay fuller for longer, which means you will end up eating less.

 Clean Eating and Fat

 Not only does clean eating focus on upping the fibre content, it also focuses on decreasing the amount of saturated fats in your diet.
 Saturated fats are the bad kind, with useless calories that fill you up, zap your energy and make you hungry 10 minutes later.

 Clean eating will help you to manage your fat intake and consume good healthy fats that are necessary for heart health.
 Like salmon, avocados and nuts.

 There is so much information on clean eating that it can become confusing as to how to get started, what the rules are, and what to eat for your next meal.

-The great thing is though, you can start small, with some simple changes, like swapping out some of the processed foods you eat for healthier options, and over time develop new habits that gently transition you to a clean eating lifestyle.
+The great thing though is you can start small, with some simple changes to everyday habits like swapping out some of the processed foods you eat for healthier options, and over time develop new habits that gently transition you to a clean eating lifestyle.

 - The Emotional Eating Test: Are You Really Hungry or Just Emotional